josh-works/futbol/readme.md

 - I desire to "follow the path of most value", and I plan on this resource or a related resource to some day convey the kind of learning in a short enough time that people would plausibly spend non-trivial resources to learn more from.
 - I've been typing for 10 minutes and I'm hoping to have at least some of this project done in the next 30 minutes
 - My wife and I are pretty busy today.
 It's also relevant how much income I bring in.
 I'm a husband, future father, neighbor, homeowner, etc. I've got lots of competing demands on my time, and I hope to not waste _your_ time that you might spend on this resource with me, no matter how you busy you are or are not.
+- I'm open to sinking a dozen-plus hours into this guide (and I'm well on my way to that commitment) as long as the result is _world class_.
+Ideally, resources like this will lead to people like _you_, who work for companies that have external learning budgets, spending your money sponsoring more guides like this: [https://github.com/sponsors/josh-works/](https://github.com/sponsors/josh-works/).
+(If you dig this guide and don't have access to Other People's Money, consider sponsoring me at $1/mo.
+It's useful signaling behavior to me, makes it easier for me to rustle up corporate sponsors.
+Your $1/mo makes it easier for me to get $3k/mo from BIG_SOFTWARE_CORP down the road.)

 ---------------